jdebloat/jdebloat/tools/jdebloat/README.md

 ## Usage

-To execute our debloat tool with the benchmarks, simply run `make debloat` in the VM provided.
-The debloated programs, can be found in `output/debloat`, along with a a summary of the size reduction achieved in `output/debloat/size_info.dat`.
+To execute the JDebloat tool with the benchmarks, simply run `make jdebloat` in the VM provided.
+The debloated programs, can be found in `output/jdebloat`, along with a a summary of the size reduction achieved in `output/jdebloat/<BENCHMARK>/size_info.dat`.

 If running the tool independently is required, please read the following usage notes: